-The module is presented online in four blocks corresponding to the different levels at which design thinking can have an impact on our lives: at the individual, group, social and global level.
-You will have practical activities, skills development and academic coursework to do each week, and the freedom to manage your own learning.
+The module is presented online in four blocks.
+Each block corresponds to different levels at which design thinking can have an impact on our lives: at the individual, group, social and global level.
+You’ll have practical activities, skills development and academic coursework to do each week, and the freedom to manage your own learning.

-Central to the module is an online virtual design studio, where you will upload your practical work – using images you have created – to discuss with other students and your tutor.
-You will also be able to see and discuss the design work of other students.
+Central to the module is an online virtual design studio, OpenDesignStudio, where you’ll upload your work – using images you’ve created – to discuss with other students and your tutor.
 Learning to use the expertise of others is a vital part of design thinking and something that is encouraged in the design studio environment.
-Throughout the module you will be encouraged to engage with the world around you, formulate and solve design problems that are relevant to your own life, and participate in the U101 community of design thinkers.
+Throughout the module, you’ll be encouraged to engage with the world around you; formulate and solve design problems that are relevant to your own life; and participate in the U101 community of design thinkers.

 Block 1: Design and the individual

-In the first part of the module we concentrate on the skills that you will need to begin your creative work: taking and uploading digital photographs, composition, basic drawing and observation.
-You will be introduced to Compendium, a software tool with which you can record and link together different types of information in a digital scrapbook.
-You will also be introduced to the OpenDesignStudio environment, where you’ll upload your work and be able to see the work of others as you work through the course.
-Along with your skill development there will be more academic study, introducing you to the world of design and design thinking through text, audio, video and multimedia.
-You will see interviews with design practitioners, and case studies of their work.
-As you work through the block you will carry out a sequence of activities that will lead up to your first assessed design project: the design of a T-shirt.
+The first part of the module introduces some basic skills to begin your creative work: taking and uploading digital photographs, composition, basic drawing and observation.
+It will introduce you to Compendium, a software tool with which you can record and link together different types of information in a digital scrapbook.
+It will also introduce you to the OpenDesignStudio environment, where you’ll upload your work and be able to see the work of others as you work through the course.
+Along with your skill development, there is academic study: introducing you to the world of design and design thinking through text, audio, video and multimedia.
+You’ll see interviews with design practitioners, and case studies of their work.
+As you work through the block, you’ll carry out a sequence of activities that lead up to your first assessed design project: the design of a T-shirt.

 Block 2: Designing for others and with others